Aliases for PLK2 Gene

 GeneCards Summary for PLK2 Gene

-PLK2 (Polo-Like Kinase 2) is a Protein Coding gene.
-Among its related pathways are FoxO signaling pathway and FoxO signaling pathway.
-GO annotations related to this gene include protein serine/threonine kinase activity and signal transducer activity.
-An important paralog of this gene is PLK4.
+PLK2 (Polo Like Kinase 2) is a Protein Coding gene.
+Diseases associated with PLK2 include Kummell's Disease.
+Among its related pathways are Gene Expression and DNA Damage.
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
+An important paralog of this gene is PLK3.

 UniProtKB/Swiss-Prot for PLK2 Gene